Keynote speaker - Joanne Molesky - Failing Agile at Scale

 Their “agile system of work” is a hybrid of various practices; a foundation of the lean principles of value, flow and waste reduction, is one of them.
 However, it’s only one of the four key elements of the way work “works” at REA, the others being, “management resilience”, “creativity” and “agility”.

-Nigel will be closing Be1st Adelaide, and will show you how REA has built their capability to the point that they are one of the principle businesses in our region, and right up there in world standards, as a progressive and future oriented place to work.
+Nigel will closed Be1st Adelaide, and will showed how REA has built their capability to the point that they are one of the principle businesses in our region, and right up there in world standards, as a progressive and future oriented place to work.
 You will learn how the principles that REA have evolved, allow them to innovate in the face of frenetic competition from the likes of Facebook, constantly improve the experience of using realestate.com.au, and help their teams work together, in highly collaborative ways.

 Nigel is known as the “godfather of agile” in Australia, and is Chief Inventor of the REA Group and has been a CIO of both Lonely Planet and REA; he knows a heap about leadership and tech.

 Just as importantly, he is a most wonderful storyteller and teacher.
-We are sure he will both entertain and inspire you today, as he always does.
+He both entertained and inspireed everyone as he always does.
 He is also super passionate about education and future skills programme, and is also a champion of women in tech and return to workers at REA.

 Craig Brown - Better Collaboration